Salvation

 Salvation is not about sinning, confessing it to God, receiving forgiveness through Christ and then going back to our sins.
 Of such the proverbs are true: 'A dog returns to its vomit,' and, 'A sow that is washed returns to her wallowing in the mud (2Pe 2:22)'.
 On the contrary, the salvation God provides involves a lifestyle change.

-What standard of holiness?
+What level of holiness?

 Make every effort to live in peace with everyone and to be holy; without holiness no one will see the Lord.
 (Heb 12:14)

-Peter continues:
+Peter wrote:

 Michael Graham